A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

-The likelihood function is the information we know about the parameter before conducting any experiments.
-Because we know nothing before the experiment, we can initialize the prior with a uniform distribution over the parameter space.
+The likelihood function contains the information about the parameters before conducting any experiments.
+Since we know nothing before the experiment, we can initialize the prior with a uniform distribution over the parameter space.
 For the phase estimation circuit of \figref{dscirc}, the likelihood function is given by